-- Making a decision, after carefully weighing the pros and cons of various choices and their outcomes.
+- Making a decision only after carefully weighing the pros and cons of various choices and their outcomes.

-- Checking in with yourself a bit later, after the situation has ended, in order to take a look at how you handled it.
+- Checking in with yourself after the situation has ended to take a look at how you handled it.

-Everyone deals with anxiety from time-to-time — no one’s life is completely worry-free.
-But when anxiety starts getting in the way of a person’s everyday life and how they function, it can veer into anxiety disorder territory.
+Everyone deals with anxiety from time to time.
+No one’s life is completely worry-free.
+But when anxiety starts to get in the way of a person’s everyday life and how they function, it can veer into anxiety disorder territory.
 Whether a teenager’s anxiety is circumstantial or ongoing, there are coping skills that can help them deal with it.
 These include:

 - Identifying triggers